UofL-CSE550/northwind-db-app/readme.md

 # Northwind Web Application
 ## 1. Clone the repository
     git clone https://github.com/UofL-CSE550/northwind-db-app.git

+##### Note: Open the cloned project in VS Code or any other Text Editor, then open the integrated terminate of your Text Editor or IDE

 ## 2. Create your own virtual environment
-    python -m venv venv (python3 -m venv venv for mac os) (windows) venv\Scripts\activate or (mac os) source venv/bin/activate Virtual environments are where dependencies are stored, similar to node_modules in JavaScript.
+Virtual environments are where dependencies are stored, similar to node_modules in JavaScript.
 Every time you start your machine, you must activate the virtual environment using source venv/bin/activate.

+#### Windows

+    python -m venv venv

+#### Mac OS

+    python3 -m venv venv

+#### Active the Virtual Environment in Windows Users
+    venv\Scripts\activate

+#### Active the Virtual Environment in Mac OS users
+    source venv/bin/activate

 ## 3. Install your requirements
     pip install -r requirements.txt

 ## 4. Create a .env file
-Create a .env file under "northwindDjango" directory and set the following parameter:
+Create the .env file under "northwindDjango" directory and set the following parameter:

     SECRET_KEY=
     DB_HOST=